Neil Lennon urged Kris Commons not to end Scotland career

 Celtic manager Neil Lennon says he tried to persuade Kris Commons to continue playing international football instead of retiring at the age of 29.

-The winger this week told Scotland manager Gordon Strachan he wanted to concentrate on his club career and spend more time with his family .
+The winger this week told Scotland manager Gordon Strachan he wanted to .

 "I tried to talk him out of it obviously," said Lennon.
 "I think he's got a lot to offer still.

 "But I respect his decision and it's great for me and Celtic."